ruochenjia/chesscheta/README.md

 # ChessCheata
-Online multiplayer / single player chess in HTML5 and nodeJS <br />
+Online chess in HTML5, that also supports single player and local games. <br />
 Link to website: https://www.chesscheata.gq

 ## Features